-Through seminars with Washington policy makers and study visits to government offices and historical sites, high school students get a "close up" look at the process of democracy and our nation's heritage.
-This seven day program in January prepares young citizens to meet the challenges of governing themselves and their nation.
+Through seminars with Washington policy makers and study visits to government offices and historical sites, high school students get a “close up” look at the process of democracy and our nation’s heritage.
+The seven-day program in January prepares young citizens to meet the challenges of governing themselves and their nation.

 Computer Science Club

 The computer club is a group of students interested in computer programming contests and computer technologies.
-Club members are responsible for hosting the Taylor High School programming contest which in the past has had 100 + teams compete.
-Additionally, team members travel to other school for programming competitions.
+Club members are responsible for hosting the Taylor High School programming contest, which in the past has had 100+ teams compete.
+Additionally, team members travel to other schools for programming competitions.

-Pacesetter tryouts are open to any 9th, 10th or 11th grade student who is interested in being a part of a spirit dance group representing THS.
+Pacesetter tryouts are open to 9th, 10th, or 11th grade students who are interested in being a part of a spirit dance group representing THS.
 A mandatory parent information meeting is held in early March informing parents of financial obligations, mandatory events, and requirements of the team members.
-A week long clinic is held after school to prepare the girls for try-outs on that Friday.
-The try-outs are held in March.
+Try-outs are held in March.
+A week-long clinic is held after school to prepare the girls for try-outs on that Friday.
 Pacesetters is a year-round activity.

 Family, Career and Community Leaders of America (FCCLA)

 FCCLA is a dynamic and effective national student organization that helps young men and women become strong leaders in families, careers and communities through family and consumer sciences education.
 Members are students through 12th grade who are taking or have taken family and consumer sciences courses.
 (Could also have taken in junior high)

 The French Club is available to any Taylor student who is interested in the French language and culture.
 Officer elections are held in the fall.
 Membership is open year round.
 There is a $20 membership fee that covers the cost of the club shirt.
 Activities include enjoying French food, watching movies in French, going to art museums, and other social gatherings.

 Sponsor - Nanette Leonard